Jacopo1891/MMM-GoogleTrafficTimes/README.md

 ```

 ⚠ Important Note:
-Each unique combination of travel mode, highway avoidance, and toll avoidance creates a separate request to the API.
+Each unique combination of origin, travel mode, highway avoidance, and toll avoidance creates a separate request to the API.
 If your configuration includes many different variations, this can result in a high number of API calls, potentially increasing costs.
 Be mindful of this when setting up your destinations to avoid unexpected charges.

 The Label `name` appears as the title for each result as shown in the Example Screenshot below.
 In this release the origin and destination addresses have been tested across a large number of countries but certainly not all.